Easy Goer: Triple Crown, and the Rivalry with Sunday Silence

 Jockey Pat Day was criticized for reining Easy Goer's head sideways to the right in deep stretch with a short lead right before the finish line.
 Day criticized himself too, calling his ride "a mistake".
 Bill Christine of the Los Angeles Times, and trainer McGaughey also expressed their opinions on the mistakes they thought Day made during the race.
 After the race, Day said, "It ran through my mind that I might lose the mount on Easy Goer," Day said.
 "But then I shared some thoughts--I won't tell you what--with Shug and I felt better."

 After the Preakness, both rivals returned to action three weeks later in the 1989 Belmont Stakes.
 There was some controversy leading into the race because at the time, New York was the only state that banned all race-day drugs and medications, including Lasix which is now common place.
 The Hall of Fame trainer of Sunday Silence, Charlie Whittingham, was angered that the controversial veterinarian Alex Harthill, who treated Sunday Silence earlier for the Kentucky Derby and Preakness, was not licensed in New York and prohibited from practicing.

 When the gate opened, both Easy Goer and Sunday Silence ran in close attendance to the pace-setting leader through swift early fractions, with Easy Goer making his move around the turn propelling himself to the lead, he then opened up a substantial lead through the stretch.
 Easy Goer defeated Sunday Silence by eight lengths in the time of 2:26 producing the second fastest Belmont Stakes in history, behind Secretariat, and denied Sunday Silence the Triple Crown.
 The jockey of Sunday Silence, Pat Valenzuela, described Easy Goer's performance as that of a superhorse.
 Easy Goer earned a 122 Beyer Speed Figure, the best in any Triple Crown race since these ratings were first published in 1987.
-Easy Goer’s win in the Belmont Stakes made him the fifth horse ever to win one U.S. Triple Crown race and finish second in the other two, joining Alsab (1942), Sword Dancer (1959), Arts and Letters (1969) and Bet Twice (1987), then followed by Journalism (2025).
+Easy Goer’s win in the Belmont Stakes made him the sixth horse ever to win one U.S. Triple Crown race and finish second in the other two, joining Alsab (1942), Sword Dancer (1959), Arts and Letters (1969), Genuine Risk (1980), and Bet Twice (1987), then followed by Journalism (2025).

 Summer and Fall Campaign

-After taking a few months off, Easy Goer's next race was on August 5 in the mile and an eighth Grade I Whitney Handicap at Saratoga, defeating older horses, including Cryptoclearance, by over four lengths in near record time while earning another lofty 119 Beyer Speed Figure.
+After taking a few months off, Easy Goer's next race was on August 5 in the mile(1.6km) and an eighth Grade I Whitney Handicap at Saratoga, defeating older horses, including Cryptoclearance, by over four lengths in near record time while earning another lofty 119 Beyer Speed Figure.
 McGaughey said after the race, "I don't know if I've ever seen a horse run the last eighth of a mile that fast going long on the dirt.
 Sometimes, you see it on the grass when a horse has gone a slow paced mile."